rhaslund/labguides/vbr-95u4/module-15/content.md

 3. [] Tick the **I accept the terms of the 3rd party components license agreements** check box.
 4. [] Click the **Next** button on the **License Agreement** step.
 5. [] Keep the default settings and click the **Next** button on the **Provide License** step.
+> Note: Veeam Backup Enterprise Manager simply uses the same license as was just installed for Veeam Backup & Replication.

 6. [] Keep the default settings and click the **Next** button on the **Program features** step.
 7. [] Click the **Install** button to deploy missing features.
 8. [] Verify all requirements are now in a **Passed** status then click the **Next** button on the **System Configuration Check** step.